zefenify/Wolf-Cola/README.md

-# Wolf-Cola

-**This repository is used for binary distribution and issue/feature tracking**
+This repository is used for binary distribution and issue/feature tracking